veenavijai/stanford-nlp/lec-1.md

 Words can be represented as one-hot vectors, where we have 1 to represent that word, and 0 for every other word in the dictionary.

 Problems with one-hot encoding:
-(1) Vectors end up having very high dimension.
+1. Vectors end up having very high dimension.
-(2) There is no notion of similarity.
+2. There is no notion of similarity.
 Eg: 'motel' and 'hotel' are very similar, but their one-hot encodings are orthogonal.
 How do we get past this?
-(i) We could build a similarity matrix - but that would have huge size.
+  * We could build a similarity matrix - but that would have huge size.
-(ii) We could figure out a way to represent words which could directly give the similarity of that word with another word - 'distributional semantics.'
+  * We could figure out a way to represent words which could directly give the similarity of that word with another word - 'distributional semantics.'

 **Distributional Semantics**